Small Faith Sharing Communities: Book Discussion “Catching Fire, Becoming Flame.” Call 412-922-6388 for day and time.

-Coffee, Tea and Community Free Breakfast: Once a month from 8:30am to 10:00am beginning October 6 at Ascension Church (114 Berry Street).
+Coffee, Tea and Community Free Breakfast: Thursday, September 14 and Thursday, November 9 at Ascension Church (114 Berry Street).
 Moring includes 8:00am liturgy followed by free hot breakfast, prayer experience, and guest speaker.
 All are welcome.
-Dates include: October 6, November 3, January 5 and February 2.
 Reservations are requested.
 Call 412-922-6388 to register or for more information.

-Mary's Tea: Wednesday, December 7 from 11:00am to 1:00pm. in Ascension Conner Hall at 114 Berry Street.
+Mary's Tea: Thursday, October 26 and Thursday, December 7 from 11:00am to 1:00pm. in Ascension Conner Hall at 114 Berry Street.
 Includes tea, sweet breads, finger sandwiches and desserts.
 There will be a reflection on Mary and discussion.
 Cost is $5 per person.

 Mardi Gras: A pancake supper and activities takes place the Monday before Ash Wednesday.